hilaryrowe/documentation3/oeeCalculations/roger-calcs.md

 ## **Availability Calculation**

-The Availability component of OEE measures the ratio of scheduled operation time \(Schedule Time\) to observed operation time \(Available Time\).
-The resulting calculation shows the percentage of the planned operating time the asset \(machine, line, or facility\) is actually operational over a specified time horizon \(shift, daily, weekly, or monthly\).
+The Availability component of OEE measures the ratio of scheduled operation time \(Scheduled Time\) to observed operation time \(Available Time\).
+The resulting calculation shows the percentage that the asset \(machine, line, or facility\) is actually operational compared to the planned operating time of the asset over a specific time horizon \(shift, daily, weekly, or monthly\).

 ![](/assets/Screen Shot 2016-08-08 at 12.03.31 PM.png)